haarishmk26/Llama_hackathon/Frontend/frontend.md

 \`\`\`bash
 npm run build

 # or

 yarn build
 \`\`\`

-To start the production server:
+To start the producthttp://localhost:3000ion server:

 \`\`\`bash
 npm start

 # or

 yarn start
 \`\`\`